-14.9.26 CONAN USERNAME, CONAN CHANNEL
+14.9.26 CONAN USER, CONAN CHANNEL

-These environment variables will be checked when using self.user or self.channel in package recipes in user space, where the user and channel have not been assigned yet (they are assigned when exported in the local cache).
+Environment variables commonly used in test\package conanfiles, to allow package creation for different users and channel without modifying the code.
+They are also the environment variables that will be checked when using self. user or self.channel in conanfile.py package recipes in user space, where a user/channel has not been assigned yet (it is assigned when exported in the local cache).